 This commission was for an artwork to fill the atrium area of the newly constructed Wellcome Foundation just down the road from London's Euston Station.

-Given that the windows were already in place and the doors small, Heatherwick Studios had a challenge ahead of them to design and install something relevant to fill the immense space.
-It would need to be manufactured in small parts that could be internally assembled to fill the towering atrium, and also have some relationship to the pool below.
+Given that the windows were already in place and the doors small, Heatherwick Studios had a challenge ahead of them to design and install something relevant that would fill the immense space.
+Whatever they designed, it would need to be manufactured in small parts that could be internally assembled to fill the towering atrium, and also have some relationship to the pool below.

-As Thomas describes it, they decided to work on the principle that whatever media was used, the resulting components needed to be able to fit through a letterbox.
+As Thomas describes it, they decided to work on the principle that whatever media was used, each of the resulting components must be small enough to fit through a letterbox.

 The idea was to have whatever form they chose to be in itself a discovery – reflective of the spirit of championing and celebrating medical discovery which underlies the Trust itself.